ZSLresearch-team/ZeroShotEval/data/README.md

 # Data

-Place your datasets and other data here.
+Place your datasets and other data (e.g. computed embeddings) in this directory.